scottwarren/code-showcase/README.md

  * Not hit the messages API endpoint to retrieve the messages when we change the `read` status
  * Messages list pagination
  * Show the thread in the display message panel instead of just the latest message
+ * Change the repo installation to be a one script to start all applications
+ * _TESTING_

 #### API